-The Town of Rhinebeck Committee on Aging became aware of the "aging in place" concept in 2007 and joined our neighbors from the greater Poughkeepsie area in exploring the possibility of creating something modeled on Boston's ground-breaking Beacon Hill Village.
-Distance and cost estimates essentially derailed the concept of just one organization in Dutchess County, so Hudson Valley Home Matters opened in 2009 serving the City of Poughkeepsie and six surrounding towns.
+The Town of Rhinebeck Committee on Aging became aware of the "aging in place" concept in 2007 and joined with our neighbors from the greater Poughkeepsie area in exploring the possibility of creating something modeled on Boston's ground-breaking Beacon Hill Village.
+Distance and cost estimates essentially derailed the concept of just one organization in Dutchess County.

 A 2011 survey by the Town of Rhinebeck Committee on Aging identified more than 70 Rhinebeck residents who were interested in learning more about the possibility of an aging-in-place organization for Rhinebeck.
 A small group of Rhinebeck residents formed a not-for-profit organization and held many meetings and gatherings of interested persons.

 Northern Dutchess Hospital provided us with office space; the Community Foundation of the Hudson Valley provided fiscal sponsorship; we developed policies and procedures; the Frost Memorial Fund provided seed funding; we obtained insurance and established membership criteria.
-And we finally "launched" on Thursday, May 9th, 2013 with 80 guests at a brunch at the Beekman Arms.
+We finally launched on Thursday, May 9th, 2013 with 40 members and have since grown to 127 members.

 Officers & Board of Directors